ddrohan/mobile-app-dev-labs/session05/lab/md/step07.md

 Run you app and confirm you get a blank Edit Screen when you select a row in the coffee list, like so:

 ![](/assets/lab508.png)

+But you get an error instead??

+Can you try a very rudementary fix to get the app running?